On this page are some of the most frequently asked questions about backpacking in Denali.

 A. Fishing in the park tends to be poor because of the large amount of silt in the glacially fed rivers and streams.
 However, there are some lake trout in the Triple Lakes and Wonder Lake, and arctic grayling can be found in some streams.

-Click here to learn more about fishing in Denali
+Learn more about fishing in the park

 Q. Can I bring my pet?

 A. Pets are prohibited in the backcountry and along all front-country trails.

 Learn more about bringing your pet to the park

 Q. What is the weather like?